winkm89/teachPress/readme.txt

 = How can I display images in publication lists? =
 An example: [tplist image="left" image_size="70"].
 Important: You must specify both image parameters.

-= How can I add longer course desciptions? =
-Write a long course desciption as normal WordPress pages and add this page as related content to the course.

-= How can I protect course documents? =
-The plugin saves course documents in your WordPress upload directory under /teachpress/*course_id*.
-You can add a protection for this directory with a .htaccess file without influence to your normal media files.

 [More FAQs are available on GitHub](https://github.com/winkm89/teachPress/wiki/FAQ)